ilg-ul/docusaurus-9649/website/blog/2021-08-26-welcome/index.md

 The blog supports tags as well!

 **And if you don't want a blog**: just delete this directory, and use `blog: false` in your Docusaurus config.

+---

+- www.
+This generates a link.
+- www .
+This does not.
+- wwww.
+This does not.
+- www.some.thing.
+This generates a link.
+- www.some.thing .
+This generates a link.

+Apparently the `www.` combination triggers this behaviour.